toyosichristie/LITA-CAPSTONE-SALESDATA/README.md

   In this project, the task is to analyse the Sales performance of a retail store.
 To explore the datasetand uncover key insights such as top-selling products, regional performance, and monthly sales trends for an optimum decision making.

 ### Data Sources
   The primary source of data is Salesdata. xlsx.
-This is a data given as capstone project in partial fulfillment of A 3-month Data Analysis training with the Incubator Hub.
+This is a data given as capstone project in partial fulfillment of A 3-month Data Analysis training with Ladies in Tech Africa (LITA) the Incubator Hub.

 ### Tools Used
 - Microsoft Excel [Download Here](https://www.microsoft.com)